 Plain 'ole soap for dry skin and running water (lukewarm water is fine) will be effective and keep your skin clean.

 A common thought and myth: "Are there any health risks to using a communal bar of soap in, say, a health club?

 No. Bar soap does not appear to transmit disease.

-Admittedly I used to think bar soaps were germ-central but alas I was proven wrong--and I'm so glad too because these new moisturizing bar soaps have been a game changer for my dry and eczema skin.
+Admittedly I used to think bar soaps were germ-central but alas I was proven wrong--and I'm so glad too because discovering moisturizing bar soaps (and liquid Castile soap versions) has been a game changer for my dry and eczema skin.

 Especially when it comes to washing my hands 10 million times a day, the kind of soap your using can be extremely drying.